Akash-Dutta07/Coffee_Shop_Sales/README.md

 ✅	how do sales vary by product category & type.

- 📊 Dashboard : Final we create the dashboard for presentation so that any individual can understand the data & get insight out of it.
+ 📊 Dashboard : Finally, we create the dashboard for presentation so that any individual can understand the data & get insight out of it.

 This is the Final Dashboard